 1. What you and your friends are doing now.

-2. What your daily routine is.
+2. What your daily routine is like.
 (Use frequency adverbs)

 Encourage your students to be as imaginative as possible and let them read their emails to the class if they wish.

 Players use the target grammar of the lesson to nail down a random object that their classmate is thinking of.